gabrielkreusch/RN_Starter/README.md

     );
 ```
 <p align='justify'>
-So I really think that it's doesn't matter and want to test more later on, but, for now, I'm just following as suggested by the instructor.
+So I really think that it's not necessary to provide these keys, but, for now, I'm just following as suggested by the instructor.

+The instructor also introduced two more props: the 'horizontal' to make a horizontal scroll on our FlatList; and 'showsHorizontalScrollIndicator' that allows to hide the scrollbar.
+And then asked for a little <a href='https://github.com/gabrielkreusch/RN_Starter/releases/tag/1.3.1'>exercise</a> about listing.
 </p>